NVIDIA/cloudai/README.md

 These schemas enable CloudAI to be flexible and compatible with different systems and configurations.

 ## Quick Start
-First, ensure you have access to the docker repository.
-This is a manual step:
+First, ensure you have access to the Docker repository.
+Follow these steps:

-- In https://ngc.nvidia.com/signin go to setup -> generate api key
+1. **Sign In**: Go to [NVIDIA NGC](https://ngc.nvidia.com/signin) and sign in with your credentials.
+2. **Join the Correct Group**: Ensure you are part of the `CloudAI/cloudai` group.
+This will give you access to the necessary Docker images.
+3. **Generate API Key**:
+    - On the top right corner, click on the dropdown menu next to your profile.
+    - Select "Setup".
+    - In the "Setup" section, find "Keys/Secrets".
+    - Click "Generate API Key" and confirm when prompted.
+A new API key will be presented.
+    - **Important**: Save this API key locally as you will not be able to view it again on NGC.

-- Set up enroot credentials properly.
+Next, set up your enroot credentials.
 Ensure you have the correct credentials under `~/.config/enroot/.credentials`:
 ```
 machine nvcr.io login $oauthtoken password <api-key>
 ```